TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 Now, to address this problem, I see several possibilities for founders; but first, let me get one potential solution out of the way: I don't think every web3 company should also focus on building a vertically-integratable wallet.
-It'd distractive, risky and add to the noise.
-But it'd arguably come with the benefit of control.
+It would be distractive, risky and add to the noise.
+But it would arguably come with the benefit of control.

 Control, that Google and Apple have today with Chrome and Safari.
 Control, that they have with the App Store and the Play Store.
-And by making decisions in the standard committees etc.
+And by making decisions in the standard committees.

 Another approach I've seen is delegation of keys.
 But frankly, I'm not sure how to address the problem and it's a space where I wanna look for solutions and organizations that do the right things.

+**proof-reading until here, 2022-12-01**

 ### Modern DAOs Are Bullshit